bulletmark/edir/README.md

     be a bug in `vidir` that nobody has ever bothered to report/address?).

-15. `edir` creates the temporary editing file with a `.sh` extension so your EDITOR may syntax highlight the entries.
+15. `edir` creates the temporary editing file with a `.sh` suffix so your EDITOR may syntax highlight the entries.
+Optionally, you can change this default suffix.

 16. `edir` provides an optional environment value to add custom options to the invocation of your editor.
 See section below.